vipulnaik/working-drafts/lesswrong/aligning-my-web-server-with-devops-practices-part-2-security.md

 Securing these basically means securing the online logins through which these are controlled.
 In particular, I have strong passwords for both cases and also have 2-factor authentication for both.
+The online accounts are also important as they control access to the servers themselves, and in particular may be powerful enough to destroy or reset settings on the servers.

 ### Other stuff on the side